 “I...Listen, Norah, you mind not telling anyone about this?” he finally asked.

 Her brow furrowed in confusion, and despite how much she wanted to nod, she couldn't unless she knew the reasoning behind such a request.

-"What?
-Why?" she asked, startled.
+“What?
+Why?” she asked, startled.
 When he didn't answer, she added on for good measure.
-"We are...getting back together, right?"
+“We are...back together, right?”

 She blanched.
 Her jaw dropped, and she bolted up from where she lay in the bed.
 “Are you kidding me?!
 You just wanted to sleep with me?
-You're just having a one night stand with me?!
+You're just having a one-night stand with me?!
 Out of all the girls you could have done that with?!
-Are you serious?"
+Are you serious?”

-"We what, James?!" she roared.
-She jumped from the bed, pushing back her curls, and she began to pick up her disposed clothing.
-She found her knickers hanging on the end of the bed post and her bra by the door.
-She stumbled into both, turning to him with a look of fury and demanding an explanation.
+“We what, James?!” she roared.
+She jumped from the bed, pushing back her curls, and she began to pick up her disposed clothing from the previous night.
+She found her knickers hanging on the end of the bedpost and her bra by the door.
+She stumbled into both, turning to him with a look of fury, demanding an explanation.

 “So you slept with me to get me to stay?!”

 “Let me finish!” he demanded.
 “I'm not ready to lose you.
 It was an impulse.
 Momentary lapse!
 We...I do want to date you again, but I'm not ready to let it go that you kissed that Kiernan guy.”

 “Look, James!
 I don't want to lose you either, but you can't just sleep with me when you want until you're ready to let it go!
 I only kissed Kiernan!
 You slept with that Clancy O'Dell!
 Is this what you do now?
 You listen to your momentary impulses and bring girls back to your flat?!
 Am I just some one-night stand now?”